 A pico projector has four main parts: the battery, electronics, light source, and optics.
 The battery is usually lithium-ion (Li-ion), like the ones in most portable electronics.
 The electronics convert battery power into the regulated voltages needed by each projector system; process the video input into signals appropriate for projection; and drive the light source with these signals.

-A typical pico projector relies on several components (see the figure).
+A typical pico projector relies on several components.
 For example, the ISL9230 supports simultaneous battery charging and projector operation.
 Next, the ISL9307 is a power-management integrated circuit (PMIC) that converts the charger’s output to the regulated voltages needed by the other components.

 The PMIC comprises four voltage regulators.
 Two provide linear, low-noise outputs.
 The other two are highly efficient switching regulators for electronics that don’t need low-noise power.
 One of those is an ISL9111, which raises VOUT to the voltage needed by the LEDs.